marklar/fowles/README.md

 software "servers".
 You need three:

 1. a "ventilator", to queue up inputs
-  * e.g. py/video_id_producer.py (which simply gets its IDs from a file)
+  * e.g. py/id_ventilator.py
 2. a results "sink", to accept outputs from successful requests
-  * e.g. py/video_consumer.py (which simply outputs the responses to stdout)
+  * e.g. py/results_sink.py (which simply outputs the responses to stdout)
 3. a failures "sink": to receive notifications about failed requests
-  * e.g. py/failure_consumer.py (which simply outputs the responses to stdout)
+  * e.g. py/failures_sink.py (which simply outputs the responses to stdout)

 ## Prerequisites